cmelias-cyber/cybersecurity-portfolio/Network-Hardening-Risk-Assessment/network-hardening-risk-assessment.md

 # Network Hardening Risk Assessment

-## Assessment Objective
+## Executive Summary
-This assessment evaluates key security weaknesses identified following a data breach at a social media organization.
-The focus is on analyzing vulnerabilities in authentication, access control, and network security controls, and recommending network hardening measures to reduce the likelihood and impact of future attacks.
+The organization experienced a data breach resulting from multiple security control weaknesses within its authentication, access management, and network configuration systems.
+Key issues included shared user credentials, a default administrator password, missing firewall filtering rules, and lack of multifactor authentication (MFA).

+These vulnerabilities increased the risk of unauthorized access and exposed sensitive systems to credential-based attacks and external exploitation.
+This report analyzes the identified security gaps and provides network hardening recommendations to improve authentication security, strengthen access control, and reduce the organization’s overall attack surface.

 ---